Onyjenny/LITA_CAPSTONE_PROJECT/README.md

  - Structured Query Language (SQL)
    1. for quering
    2. extraction and manipulation of data
- - PowerBI
+ - PowerBI for report
-   1. for building interactive dashboards
-   2. visual representations for Business Intelligence
  - Github for portfolio building.

+### Data Cleaning and Preparation